 - Invest in reliable cybersecurity software that can detect and prevent various threats from infecting your device.

-- Enable two-factor authentication whenever possible to add an extra layer of security, making it more challenging for attackers to exploit your accounts.
+- Moreover, enable two-factor authentication whenever possible to add an extra layer of security, making it more challenging for attackers to exploit your accounts.

 Spoofing vs. Phishing